XimenaPTM/XimenaPTM/README.md

  🔭 &nbsp; I am a junior Data Analyst with experience in social research, analysing quantitative and qualitative data.

- 🎓 &nbsp; I studyed Sociology, a master degree in Antropology, a master degree in Education and a Bootcamp in Data Analytics.
+ 🎓 &nbsp; I studyed Sociology, a master`s degree in Antropology, a master`s degree in Education and a Bootcamp in Data Analytics.
 I love learning.

 🏕️ I enjoy nature, travelling and eating.